claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 # What's the name of that AI noise-reducing mic / microphone I used with OBS for better sound recording?

 - Krisp

+# Where are the instructions for making an origami cube

+- On external hard disk:
+- /Volumes/WD USB 2/2014-04-01_Backup/_201105_ClaresStuff_backup/_Teaching/Resources/Shape and Space/Shapes/Paper folding/origami cube